AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

-# Solidity Minimalist Tutorial: Tutorial 6. reference type, array, struct
+# Solidity Minimalist Tutorial: 6.
+Reference Type, Array & Struct

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.